dominion-dev/dominion-ecs-java/README.md

   map more frequent objects.
-- **_adding a blazing-fast logging layer_**: by implementing a thin logging layer over the standard [System.Logger](https://openjdk.java.net/jeps/264) (Platform Logging API and Service - JEP 264), Dominion achives a half nanosecond logging level check with next to no performance impact and does not require a specific dependency on the logging implementation of your choice.
+- **_adding a blazing-fast logging layer_**: by implementing a thin logging layer over the standard [System.Logger](https://openjdk.java.net/jeps/264) (Platform Logging API and Service - JEP 264), Dominion achieves a half nanosecond logging level check with next to no performance impact and does not require a specific dependency on the logging implementation of your choice.

 ## Getting Started